ashylin/cse15l-lab-reports/lab-report-3-week-6.md

 - Running git commands to commit and push a change to Github while logged into ieng6 account:

+have yet to successfully push without getting an error

 [haven't gotten it to work](link for resulting commit)

 ## Copy whole directories with `scp -r`